michellephung/CSVtoCloudant/readme.md

+#READ ME
 An application which lets drag and drop .csv file into a Cloudant Database

 To Do:
-_ Instead using a table, display cards in JSON format?
+1. Instead using a table, display cards in JSON format? or have 2 views?
-_ Consider allowing different options to be chosen for each file _ hook everything up:
+2. Consider allowing different options to be chosen for each file

+3.	hook everything up:
-	_ options to config function
+	1.	options to config function
-	_ connection to cloudant
+	2.	connection to cloudant
-	_ file(s) to preview
+	3.	file(s) to preview
-	_ load button
+	4.	load button